A true story from my retail days.

 These lovely people sat with Jim all evening.
 I continued my shift, holding the position of being on-task, since we all knew my manager would be checking over in that direction–let’s face it–to see if there was someone she could scold or write-up.
 She loved that part.
 Somehow, Jim had rallied, and managed to get himself outside while the couple had used the restroom or something.

 We had no idea where Jim went at night–we could never get that out of him.
-Only my former coworker was trusted with that information, but he’d been sent away by the same system who refused to call an ambulance for a dying man.
+Only my former coworker was trusted with that information, but he’d been sent away by the same people who now were refusing to call an ambulance for a dying man.
 Because of some sandwiches.
 So now, Jim was gone, and we had no idea where, and it was dark and cold.

 My shift was long.
 I remember calling my sister, who works in emergency medicine, to ask what I could do.
 She confirmed that without knowing Jim’s location, I was pretty powerless.
 I finally got off work around midnight.
 I started the car, and drove to the end of the shopping center, about to leave the parking lot.
 I saw the lights.